The next generation of OKR – OKR 2.0

 OKRs should not include all of your organization’s work or track business-as-usual activities.
 A WorkOS is typically used for this.
 Duplicating what already excists as tasks or procedures isn’t focusing on what matters.

-The difference between OKRs and Howwe?
+The 3 key differences between OKRs and Howwe

 Most organizations act in a whirlwind of activities, to-do’s, and priorities.
 Both OKRs and the Three Disciplines of Acceleration used in Howwe (also called the Howwe Way of Working) encourage the user to rethink their way of working, for the better.
 Both methods share the same goal: to help managers and employees cut through this whirlwind and focus on achieving goals.
 Both frameworks and their disciplines help managers and teams set expectations and goals and, foremost, execute strategy.
 Both help achieve clarity of intent, focus, alignment, and engagement.
 Both are relatively easy to master and result in improved execution.
 The similarities and benefits are many.

 We have helped hundreds of companies to implement the strategy and we know that it takes time and efforts from the whole organization.
 In theory, both OKRs and Howwe Howwe aim to support the execution of the strategy, actually making sure the set goals are met.
 But in practice, these three keys are proven to achieve the success set in the strategy using the easy and user-friendly framework in Howwe, backed by its business support.